 - Loss of energy

-Many cases of diarrhea in dogs are cleared up within twenty-four hours, especially if your dog is young and healthy.
-The strong immune system will aid in the recovery of your dog.
-However if your dog has diarrhea for greater than a twenty-four hour period , it could indicate something more serious is occurring.
+A recent study has shown that a lot of cases can be cleared up within 24 hours, especially if your dog is young and healthy.
+A strong immune system will help with the recovery process!
+However, if you notice diarrhea lasting longer than 24 hours it could indicate something more serious happening.

 1. Letting Your Dog Fast